Discover the 3 Types of Rattlesnakes in Arkansas

 Length12 inches or less

-The Ring-Necked Snake lives throughout all of Arkansas, usually hiding in protective cover like soil, rocks, tree litter, and other debris.
+The Ring-Necked Snake lives throughout Arkansas, usually hiding in protective covers like soil, rocks, tree litter, and other debris.
 These non-venomous snakes are very small and secretive, although they are commonly found in gardens.
 Ring-necked snakes grow up to 12 inches long, with thin bodies that are no bigger than the width of a pencil.
 The top portion of the snake is grey, brown, or black, sometimes with undertones of blue or green.
 Their underbellies, on the other hand, are bright and colorful, with shades of red, yellow, and orange.
 The ring-necked snake gets its name from the brightly colored “ring” marking around its neck that matches its underbelly.
 These colors are a warning to potential predators, signaling that the snakes will not be very tasty.

 Speckled Kingsnake